Arkansas to Connecticut Car Shipping (2026 Cost Guide)

 - Type of transport: Options like open, enclosed, or top-loaded transport cater to different needs.
 Open carriers are cost-effective, while enclosed transport provides added protection for luxury or classic cars.
 If you’re not sure, check out our guide comparing open vs. enclosed car shipping.

-- Distance and route: The journey from Arkansas to Connecticut spans about 1,306 miles.
-More miles mean more fuel and labor, raising the cost.
+- Distance and route: The journey from Arkansas to Connecticut spans approximately 1,306 miles, influencing fuel and labor costs.
+The longer the distance, the bigger the price tag.

 Connecticut vehicle regulations you need to know